 Under the Custom Content tab, you can opt to display your custom fields before or after HTML in each Event widget.

-We did say you get to control everything, didn’t we?
-You also have control over what navigation elements get displayed in each Event widget including:
+You also have control over which navigation elements get displayed in each Event widget, including:

 You can change the styling of the Event widget using the Style tab: